mallahova/RAGRepo/README.md

 python -m pip install -r requirements.txt
 ```

-If using APIs (OpenAI, Cohere, Google, etc.), create a `.env` file in the root directory:
+If you're using APIs (OpenAI, Cohere, Google, etc.), add your keys in a `.env` file at the project root:

 ```
 OPENAI_API_KEY=...